There is

 What Charges Replace DUI and DWI in Canada?

-If someone is arrested for what is commonly called a DUI, they will typically be charged under one or more offences in Part VIII of the Criminal Code.
+If someone is arrested for what they'd call a "DUI," they are typically charged under one or more offences in

 )